Jiahao01121/Web-Advanced-Javascript/web-advanced-jS-assignment-resubmission/dynamic-website/README.md

 ## Project description
  - Build small app that allow user to submit code and give a feedback rank/score that based on code quality (eg: rating base on time complexity & space complexity). similar to [LeetCode](https://leetcode.com/).

+ - problem set :

+  a list of problem that post by user and stored in the database so that other users can access it.

+  process:

+  adding problem => submit => go back.

+  Routing:

+  after adding problem, routing automatically assign the id num for URL endpoint, allow user to access specific problem using deep linking.

+  Nav bar (under development):

+  will add three features:

+    1. editor:

+      online code editor that have syntax highlighting functionality to allow user write any programming language.

+    2. collection

+      collection that allow user to store their favorite problem to their own list.
+Plan to store this data with log-in Info(for now).

+    3. search
+      search that allows user to search problem base on problem name.

 ## Highlight:
 - Dynamic: